shivam6677ojh/shivam6677ojh/README.md

-# 🌐 Full Stack Development Guide for Sophomore Students
+# 🌐 Full Stack Development

 Welcome to your journey in **Full Stack Web Development**!
 This guide is crafted especially for sophomore students who want to build powerful web applications from scratch — from the front end to the back end.